Feature: #108166 - Fluid file extension and template resolving

 Another noteworthy change in Fluid is that template files no longer need to start with an uppercase character: The user-provided spelling of the template name will be tried first, the uppercase variant will be used as a fallback.

-If multiple template paths are provided (e. g. if an extension overloads templates or partials of another extension), this new fallback chain for template file names will be executed per template path.
+If multiple template paths are provided (for example if an extension overloads templates or partials of another extension), this new fallback chain for template file names will be executed per template path.
 In practice this means the following:

 For the TYPO3 Core this means that all template files can safely be renamed to the new file extension because Fluid 5 is always present.
 To overload templates from the TYPO3 Core, both the new Fluid file extension and the old file extension can be used, which allows TYPO3 community extensions to remain compatible with multiple TYPO3 Core versions.